Krishna4311/chess-model-website/README.md

 # Chess-Model-Website

-A model of chess board along with its pieces using html-css-javacript.
-The chess pieces are not programed to function.
+A model of a chessboard along with its pieces using HTML, CSS, and JavaScript. **The chess pieces are not programmed to function.**

+## Disclaimer

+This project contains code sourced from the internet. **I do not claim ownership of the original code.** My contribution is making it easily accessible, organizing the files, and providing a structured guide on how to customize and modify the project.

 ---